 If You Have Kids:

 If your case involves children, the final order will include parental responsibilities and Child Support.
 You might agree on these issues at the case manager's conference, in which case the Magistrate will probably sign your agreement.
 There may be a separate order for these issues.
+Note that if you don't agree on child support, you will probably get an order from the judge on parental rights and responsibilities (custody) at the final hearing, then you will need to go back to the magistrate for a final child support hearing.

 Can the Final Order Be Changed?